ruxudh/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 👂 heard
   - while
   - do..while
-  - for
+  - for: 👂 heard
   - for..in
   - for..of
   - for await
   - throw
-  - break
+  - break: 👂 heard
   - continue
   - import
   - export
   - label
   - try..catch
   - switch
-  - class
+  - class: 👂 heard
   - new Error
   - with
 - Functions
   - function declaration
   - function expression
-  - return
+  - return:
   - default parameters
   - functional object
 - Data structures
-  - Array
+  - Array: 👂 heard
   - mixin
   - extend
   - typed arrays